Meiko Kotani

 Biography

-Meiko Kotani is the instructor for the Stanford e-Japan Program for the Stanford Program on International and Cross-Cultural Education (SPICE).
+Meiko Kotani is the instructor for the Stanford e-Japan Program, Stanford e-Bunri, and SPICE/Waseda Intensive Course for the Stanford Program on International and Cross-Cultural Education (SPICE).

 Meiko received a BA in international relations from University of Oregon, and MA in international relations and diplomacy from Schiller International University in Paris.
-She was born in Japan and lived in China, Oman, Pakistan, France, and Russia before coming to the U.S.
+Born in Japan and raised in seven countries, including China, Oman, Pakistan, France, and Russia, and the United States, she has always been strongly conscious of connecting Japan and the world since childhood.
+She is dedicated to supporting the development of Japan's next generation of leaders and fostering global talent.

 In The News